 Instructions

-- Using a stand or hand mixer, cream together the brown butter, granulated sugar, and brown sugar until smooth and creamy.
+- Using a stand or hand mixer, cream together the brown butter, brown sugar, granulated sugar, and vanilla bean paste until smooth and creamy.

 - Add in the flour, cinnamon, cream of tartar, baking soda, and salt and mix until thoroughly combined.
 The dough should be wet and sticky.